nikilearth/Temperature-and-Humidity-monitoring-/README.md

-# ☁️ IoT-Based Humidity and Temperature Monitoring using NodeMCU
+# ☁️ IoT Based Humidity and Temperature Monitoring using NodeMCU

 ## Abstract

-This project describes an **IoT-based system** for real-time monitoring of temperature and humidity.
+This project describes an **IoT-based system** for real time monitoring of temperature and humidity.
 It utilizes the **NodeMCU ESP8266** microcontroller, a **DHT11 sensor**, and the **ThingSpeak cloud platform** to create a smart environmental monitoring solution.
-The system continuously measures environmental conditions and sends the real-time data to the internet via Wi-Fi.
+The system continuously measures environmental conditions and sends the real time data to the internet via WiFi.
 This data can then be accessed and monitored remotely via a web dashboard where ThingSpeak visualizes the readings in graphs.
-The data is updated every **5-15 seconds**, allowing users to easily analyze trends and climate conditions over time.
-This system is a cost-effective, scalable solution useful for weather stations, agriculture, smart homes, and industrial applications.

 ---